-In the spirit of the Classical Trivium we follow the 4 year cycle of History, with the first year covering Ancient History, the second year covering the Middle Ages/Medieval times, the third year covering the 19th Century, and the fourth year covering Modern Times.
-Church History will be incorporated into the history curriculum and Saints of each time period will be covered.
+***In the spirit of the Classical Trivium we follow the 4 year cycle of History, with the first year covering Ancient History, the second year covering the Middle Ages/Medieval times, the third year covering the 19th Century, and the fourth year covering Modern Times.
 The entire school will cover each time period simultaneously, with the information being presented at an age appropriate level for each class.
 Literature selections will also coincide with the time period being covered.
 Science is covered in a four year cycle as well, with the Scientific discipline covered during a particular year being aligned with what would have been observable during the time period being studied in History.
 Life Sciences/Biology are covered during Ancient History, Astronomy/Earth Science are covered during the middle ages, Chemistry is covered during the 19th Century, and Physics during modern times.

 Do you go on field trips or host other special events?
 We try to schedule field trips that relate to our studies on days that class is not in session.
 Throughout the year we also try to bring in special programming when we feel it will benefit our students.
 A summary of any field trip and special programming is provided to families at least one week prior to the event and parents can choose to participate or opt out as they see fit.

 Do my children have to complete homework?
 There are homework assignments given by teachers to help prepare students for classroom discussions and to provide background information for demonstrations and experiments.
 Homework assignments are geared more towards preparing for class activities as opposed to checking for understanding.
-The week's assignments are listed in the Student Center section of this website.
+The week's assignments can be found in the Google Classroom that corresponds with that particular class.

 My children have allergies.
 Will they be safe at Holy Family Learning Center?
 We currently have students enrolled who have severe peanut and tree nut allergies.
 In order to protect these students we are a peanut and tree nut free center.
 Please contact us with any concerns you have regarding allergies.